 The third pillar is an excellent way to save for your future.
 It offers a simple and automatic investment option where you can invest your money in broad-based index funds.
 In addition, the Estonian state provides support through an income tax rebate on the amount you save.

 Thanks to the tax rebate, the third pillar has become increasingly popular.
-The Tuleva Third Pillar Pension Fund is the largest third pillar pension fund in Estonia, with nearly 50,000 pension savers and a total volume of over 150 million euros.
+The Tuleva Third Pillar Pension Fund is the largest third pillar pension fund in Estonia, with more than 55,000 pension savers and a total volume of over 150 million euros.

 Kristi Saare, Chair of Tuleva’s Supervisory Board, and Jekaterina Tint, an investor and Tuleva member, have created a summary on how to calculate your maximum tax-free third pillar contribution.